parth-paradkar/upload-s3-action/README.md

-This is fork of [shallwefootball/upload-s3-action](https://github.com/shallwefootball/upload-s3-action) that doesn't depend on ACLs
+This is a fork of [shallwefootball/upload-s3-action](https://github.com/shallwefootball/upload-s3-action) that doesn't depend on ACLs

 # Upload S3 ☁️